Monica-Kirabo/tdd-student-store-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Shout out to Nick and Joram for helping me to understand most of the concepts this week.